CAODH/EquiScore/README.md

 3. Then, you have all data to predict protein-ligand interaction by EquiScore!
 Be patient.
 This is the last step!

-   python Screening.py --ngpu 1 --test --test_path ./data/external_test_data --test_name dekois2_pocket --pred_save_path  ./data/test_results/EquiScore_pred_for_dekois2_pocket.pkl
+   python Screening.py --ngpu 1 --test --test_path ./data/sample_data/ --test_name tmp_pockets --pred_save_path  ./data/test_results/EquiScore_pred_for_tmp_pocket.pkl

-4. Util now ,you get all prediction result in pred_save_path, and you can read it for select compound by yourself!
+4. Util now, you get all prediction result in pred_save_path, and you can read it for select compound by yourself!

 # Using the provided model weights for evaluation and Reproduces the benchmark result